pittcsc/pittcswiki/src/pages/guides/research.md

 ### Preparation for research-based graduate programs.

-Ph.
-D. and research-based masters programs focus on producing original research.
+PhD and research-based masters programs focus on producing original research.
 By conducting research in your UG years, you demonstrate your ability to conduct research in graduate school.